 When teams work together to re-examine priorities during times of change, they’re more likely to be committed to a successful outcome than when a change is simply thrust upon them.
 You can use the team activity Identify and overcome obstacles at any time of change to help re-establish what success or the desired outcome will be now.

-Having a shared positive intention for how you will deal with project changes helps to create a clearer pathway while acknowledging and addressing potential stress.
+Having a shared positive intention for how you'll deal with project changes helps to create a clearer pathway while acknowledging and addressing potential stress.

 Explore further